hkhanna/klmd/README.md

 KLMD is not tied to any specific rendering engine or workflow, making it adaptable to a wide range of legal drafting needs.

+Why is this useful?
+- Draft and collaborate on documents with plain text tooling while keeping the functionality of cross refs and automatic section numbering provided by word processors
+- And easy conversion to Word docx so that you can generate it from, say, a bank of your own contract templates and then start working it from there.
+- Plain text is so much better suited to legal documents
+- LLMs can more easily update the drafts and not have to worry about formatting
+- Can be combined with a templating engine and not need to worry about things like numbering changes and crossrefernces.

+What's out of scope?
+- Variable substitution.
+Use a templating engine like Jinja2 for that.

 ## Usage

 ```bash